fourdigits/wagtail_textract/README.md

 Transcribing is done automatically on Document save.

-This is done using a new `document_saved` signal, which is emitted by the new Document on save.
+This is done using a new `document_saved` signal, which is emitted by the new Document model's object on every save.

 To transcribe all existing Documents, run the management command::